danharel/compcon/Roadmap.md

 ## v3+

+### Active Mode
+COMP/CON should accommodate users who want to use the app for active play: activating a pilot should lock free editing, but allow for tracking damage, heat, repairs, limited usage, dice rolling, &c.
+A user should be able to rely on the app as a digital player sheet, not just a printable generator.

 ### Modding Tools
 COMP/CON should include a full-featured license editor, so users could add homebrew frames and items.
 It should also be easy to group these licenses into packages, import/export these packages, and enable or disable their use when creating pilots and configurations